 The data were recorded consecutively for two cropping seasons (39th to 48th standard week) during 2022 and 2023 at Agriculture Experimental farm, Banda University of Agricultural & Technology, Banda.
-This farm is located in Bundelkhand region of Uttar Pradesh, between latitudes 24o 53’ and 25o 55’ N and longitude 80o 07’ and 81o 34’ E. The temperature at this reason is considerably high during summers, reaches up to 49 oC during hot summers and reaches as low as 8 oC winter.
+This farm is in Bundelkhand region of Uttar Pradesh, between latitudes 24o 53’ and 25o 55’ N and longitude 80o 07’ and 81o 34’ E. The temperature at this reason is considerably high during summers, reaches up to 49 oC during hot summers and reaches as low as 8 oC winter.
 The foraging speed and foraging rate were recorded from commencement to cessation of blooms once in a week.
 The foraging speed was recorded as foragers time spent flower/second while the foraging rate was recorded as number of flowers visited/minute.
-The notable times were recorded with the help of stop-watch.
-The data was recorded once in a week at hourly interval from 0801 to 1600 h from each and every side across the field.
-The pollinators were caught at blooming stage by sweeping method, and identified to species level; when identity could not be determined at the time of observation, these were denoted according to size and body colour for the time being until their identity was confirmed later.
+The notable times were recorded with the help of stopwatch.
+The data was recorded once in a week at hourly interval from 0801 to 1600 h from every side across the field.
+The pollinators were caught at blooming stage by sweeping method and identified to species level; when identity could not be determined at the time of observation, these were denoted according to size and body colour for the time being until their identity was confirmed later.
 The collected specimens were identified by the Insect Identification Service, Division of Entomology, IARI, New Delhi.

 The transit time is a key performance indicator of foragers’ efficiency.
 Transit time is the time which was taken by foragers between visits in a pair of flowers during foraging on blooms to reach from one flower to another flower and search for a suitable flower.
 Transit time was computed from the time taken between visits in a pair of flowers during foraging to reach from one flower to another, in search of a suitable one.
-It was calculated from foraging rate and foraging speed of the particular forager in a certain time bout.
+It was calculated from foraging rate and foraging speed of the forager in a certain time bout.
 Singh, 2018 reported formula is given below,

 Transit time between a pair of flowers=Tb-Fr×FsFr-1